Vught: Topography

+History

 Early history

 The first mention of Vught in the historical record dates to the eleventh century.
-By the fourteenth century, the Teutonic Order had acquired the parish and set up a commandery (feudalism) across from the Saint Lambert Church.
+By the fourteenth century, the Teutonic Order had acquired the parish and set up a commandery across from the Saint Lambert Church.
 In 1328, the residents of Vught were granted the right of municipality by the Duke of Brabant.

 Eighty Years War

 During the Eighty Years War Vught was the site of struggles between Catholic interests and the troops of William of Orange.
-The Saint Lambert Church was made into a Reformed Protestant church in the year 1629, after the troops of Frederick Henry, Prince of Orange, were victorious in 's-Hertogenbosch.
+In 1629 the Saint Lambert Church became a Reformed Protestant church, after the troops of Frederick Henry, Prince of Orange, were victorious in 's-Hertogenbosch.